Ignia/Style-Guide/ASP.NET/MVC.md

   - Store controllers in `/Controllers` folder
   - Store views in `/Views` folder
 - Only store site-specific view models in `/Models`
-  - All other models should be e.g. entity objects in separate assembly
+  - All other models should be e.g. entity objects in separate application assembly
 - Break site layout into multiple partial views
   - Establish `LayoutController` for managing partial views
   - Consider a `/Layout/` folder with `_Layout.cshtml`, `Menu.cshtml`, `Footer.cshtml`, etc.